 A law exists saying that travelers need to be registered within 3 days of their arrival in Azerbaijan.
 In the past, this was not enforced.
-Now, however, it is, although the timeframe has been loosened to 10 days.
+Now, however, it is.
+The timeframe was first loosened to 10 days.
+Now, the timeframe has been further extended.
+You only need to register if you intend to stay in Azerbaijan more than 15 days.

 You only need to register once during your stay.